Paul Nadal

 I am an Assistant Professor of English and American Studies at Princeton University, where I also serve as an executive committee member of the Program in Media and Modernity.
 In 2023, I was named Laurance S. Rockefeller University Preceptor for Princeton’s Center for Human Values.
 My courses include “Asian American Literature,” “Global Novel,” “Model Minority Fictions,” and “World Scale.”
 I also teach graduate seminars on racial capitalism and Marxist aesthetic theory.

-My article, “Cold War Remittance Economy”︎ [PDFAmerican Quarterly 73.3 (2021), won the 1921 Best Essay Prize, which is annually awarded by the Advisory Council of the American Literature Society for "the best article in any field of American literature."
+My article, “Cold War Remittance Economy”︎ [PDF] American Quarterly 73.3 (2021), won the Best Essay Prize, which is annually awarded by the Advisory Council of the American Literature Society for "the best article in any field of American literature."

-I am the elected Delegate Representative (2023–26) for Literary Theory and Method at the Modern Language Association.
-On behalf of the Association for Asian American Studies, I served as a juror for the 2024 Asian American Fiction Award.
-With Denise Cruz, Allan Isaac, Martin Manalansan, Karen Shimakawa, and Van Tran, I am on the steering committee for the 2024-2025 Mellon Foundation Sawyer Seminar on "Transpacific Thought and the Problem of Asia,” directed by Kandice Chuh and Thuy Linh Nguyen Tu.
+Beyond Princeton, I was elected Delegate Representative (2023–26) for Literary Theory and Method at the Modern Language Association.
+For the Association for Asian American Studies, I served as juror member for the 2024 Asian American Fiction Prize.
+I’m also on the steering committee for the 2024-2025 Mellon Foundation Sawyer Seminar on "Transpacific Thought and the Problem of Asia,” directed by Kandice Chuh and Thuy Linh Nguyen Tu.

 Research